 Jutta, could you give us a description of the situation in the German green movement as of the end of July 1988?
-The most exciting news that I can report is the and 19th of this year in Bad Godesberg, near Bonn.
+The most exciting news that I can report is the Perspectives Conference.
+The greens hold them preiodically to discuss what their views are on various issues.
+The latest Perspectives Conference was held between June 17th and 19th of this year in Bad Godesberg, near Bonn.
 How many people attended?